-So begins the day for millions of Jordanians and us “light” sleepers from the west.
+So begins the day for millions of Jordanians and us “light” sleepers from the West.

-Today however, I slept through that Muslim ritual and awoke precisely 30 minutes before my cell phone alarm beeped.
-I lay in bed wondering if I should risk dozing off, missing breakfast and eliciting a knock on the door from our tour guide.
-I kept my eyes open and focused on a ray of light sneaking around the corner of the curtains and piercing the darkened room like a lazer beam.
-I contemplated the tenth anniversary of 9/11—an anniversary that came to this middle-eastern time zone seven hours before New York.
+I kept my eyes open and focused on a ray of light sneaking around the corner of the curtains and piercing the darkened room like a laser beam.
+I contemplated the day ahead of me – the anniversary of 9/11 –an anniversary that came to this Middle Eastern time zone seven hours before New York.

-An hour meeting with a Jordanian Senator turned into a three-hour meeting when we were surprised by the appearance of the President of the Jordanian Senate, His Excellency Taher Masri, who joined us soon after it began.
+An hour-long meeting with a Jordanian Senator turned into a three-hour meeting when we were surprised by the appearance of the President of the Jordanian Senate, His Excellency Taher Masri, who joined us soon after it began.

 President Masri was emotional, and I knew it was genuine, as he shared his memories of the day.
 But he said although Jordanians were sad and shocked back in 2001 (they flooded the U.S. embassy sidewalk with flowers, wreaths and candles), the violence against humanity at Ground Zero still seemed like a nightmare of something that could not happen here in Jordan.